gbinal/p-o-d.github.com/faq.md

 1. Click the "Improve this content" button in the top right corner of any page.
 2. Make changes as you would normally.
-3. Click "Submit".
+3. Click "Submit."
-4. You change should appear once approved.
+4. You change should appear, once approved.

 *Note: You may need to [create a free GitHub account](https://github.com/signup/free) if you do not already have one.*